streamnative/kop/docs/kop.md

 See [docker-compose.yml](../docker-compose.yml) for more details.

 It's similar to configure KoP in a cluster started in Docker.
-You only need to add the environment varialble whose prefix is `PULSAR_PREFIX_` and ensure `bin/apply-config-from-env.py conf/broker.conf` is executed before `bin/pulsar broker`.
+You only need to add the environment varialbles according to your customized configuration and ensure `bin/apply-config-from-env.py conf/broker.conf` is executed before `bin/pulsar broker`.
+The environment variable should be a property's key if it already exists in the configuration file.
+Otherwise it should have the prefix `PULSAR_PREFIX_`.

 # How to use KoP